BY GEORGE MANFORD

-According to Richard Olita from the Youth@work office in Auki, these young people are well equipped with information from the lessons taught during the past two weeks.
+According to Richard Olita from the [email protected] office in Auki, these young people are well equipped with information from the lessons taught during the past two weeks.

 “They are well informed with new ideas and learnt new skills from these two weeks of training.

 Olita added these youths are also preparing for the next set of training after 14 days in community service programmes in their communities starting yesterday.

 The next load of training will be for the next three weeks after the community service programme where it will mainly focuses on business training and agro-business.

 Mr Olita said these 50 youth members will be graduated after the three weeks training starting by the end of this month and 50 projects will be given out after the training to the 50 recipients.